 Cook the oatmeal, put it in the bowls, and set them on the table.
 Let all the littles in your family help themselves to the oatmeal fixings.
 Fun, fun, fun.

 Is a banana healthy to eat?

-The oatmeal recipe I make for my grandkids:
+The oatmeal with bananas, peanut butter, and honey recipe I make for my grandkids: